MaxBloechlinger/hs25_soco-group_069/HS25_SoCo-group_069_a1/README.md

 - We implemented a *class* system without actually using classes, only plain dictionaries as this was a given requirement for the assignment.

 **The Class Dictionaries**
-- They define the methods of the object and have attribute: "_new" which references the constructor for new instances
+- They define the methods of the object and have attribute: '\_new' which references the constructor for new instances
-- Can have a "_parent" (or multiple)
+- Can have a '_parent' (or multiple)

 **Instance Dictionaries**
-- Stores the given information/ state of the object and has a "_class" attribute which points to the  "_class" dictionary.
+- Stores the given information/ state of the object and has a '_class' attribute which points to the '_class' dictionary.

-### Methods Calls
+### Method Calls

 - **constructor: make(cls, \*args, \*\*kwargs)**
   Calls the '\_new' method defined in the class dictionary of 'cls' to create an object instance.
 If called, it also adds the instances to the global *ALL_THINGS* list.
 - **call function: call(thing, method_name, \*args, \*\*kwargs)**
-  Uses find() function to locate correct method in current or parent class dictionary
+  Uses the find() function to locate the correct method in the current or parent class dictionary.
 - **find function: find(cls, method_name)**
   Recursively searches for the method provided by call().
-  If the current class dictionary did not implement the method find() searches in the parent class dictionary
+  If the current class dictionary did not implement the method find(), it searches in the parent class dictionary.

   **Why we chose this design** - We tried to adhere as closely to the given format and outline defined in the book: *Software Design by Example, Chapter 2*

 ### Multiple Inheritance Implementation
-- We achieved this in our find() functions by checking whether *"_parent"* has len >= 2 which then iterates through the list with a try, except block
+- We achieved this in our find() functions by checking whether *"_parent"* has len >= 2 which then iterates through the list with a try, except block.
-- Will raise NotImplementedError if no *"_parent"* can be found
+- Will raise NotImplementedError if the *"_parent"* abstract method is called.
 - Is relatively simple and allows for Camera & Thermostat to inherit from both Device and Connectable

 ### Smart House Manager
 - The approach we took here is that the Smart House Manager will scan the globally instantiated ALL_THINGS list where all devices should be stored.
 - This allows us to track all instantiated devices and creates a broader scope for the project if more devices would want to be added.
 - It can also be filtered with search_type and search_room if a user wants to only look up specific rooms and/or devices
-- As per specifications "Use named keyword arguments '**kwargs' to allow for selecting devices of a specific type, or located in a specific room" which we implemented into the call(...) function so if a None argument were sent into the call(...) function, it would still work, or if chosen to discriminate by device/ room a user could also choose such.
+- As per specifications, "Use named keyword arguments '**kwargs' to allow for selecting devices of a specific type, or located in a specific room", which we implemented into the call(...) function so if a None argument were sent into the call(...) function, it would still work, or if chosen to discriminate by device/ room a user could also choose such.

 ### Error Handling
-- In case the abstract "Device" methods were not to be implemented or missing we created a *raise NotImplementedError* block
+- In case the abstract "Device" methods were not to be implemented or missing we created a *raise NotImplementedError* block.
-- The same goes for the *find()* function, if no parent or method can't be found we raise a *NotImplementedError*
+- The same goes for the *find()* function, if no parent or method can't be found we raise a *NotImplementedError*.
 - The Management Methods, *(defined below)*, ignores attributes like status, which stem from non-device objects - Smart House Management instances - as to not call Smart House Management methods on itself.
 - When devices are off we wanted to return a string message - seen in the *get_power_consumption* methods, to create a more friendly and clear message, instead of a 0.